TysonStanley/dissertateUSU/README.md

 ## Installation

-You can install the released version of dissertateUSU with:
+You can install `dissertateUSU` with:

 ``` r
 remotes::install_github("tysonstanley/dissertateUSU")